rizkiwibu/uploader/README.md

 npm start
 ```

-4 Open a browser and visit http://localhost:3000 untuk mengakses aplikasi. ```
+4 Open a browser and visit http://localhost:3000 to access the application. ```

 ## API Endpoints